 Internal dosimetry records are an important part of an internal dosimetry program, not only to demonstrate compliance with 10 CFR 835 and the DOE Orders, but also to support the on-going dose management of individuals following intakes.
-The minimum requirements for an internal dosimetry records program are specified in 10 CFR 835.702 and 703, with additional guidance in the Articles 523 and Section 7 of the RadCon Standard (DOE 2008a), and in the Internal Dosimetry chapter of the 10 CFR 835 Implementation Guide (DOE 2008b).
+The minimum requirements for an internal dosimetry records program are specified in 10 CFR 835.702 and 703, with additional guidance in Article 523 and Section 7 of the RadCon Standard DOE-STD-1098-2017), and in the Internal Dosimetry Program chapter of the Radiation Protection Programs Guide for Use with 10 CFR 835 (DOE 2011a).
 Prior dose assessments not compatible with committed equivalent doses shall be converted to provide committed organ/tissue and effective doses.
 However, constraints discussed in Section 8.2.3 may limit some reassessments.